2 and 3 July 2025, the AI Forensics team held a public symposium:

 Logistical information

-• The symposium will be livestreamed.
+• The symposium was livestreamed.

 • You can request reminders and updates per email through this form.
+Personal data deleted.

 • Add the symposium to your calendar: Day 1 Day 2